aquilax/urlcat/README.md

    Reads Line separated URL's from stdin and returns the requested segment

 COMMANDS:
      filename, f   returns the filename (default)
+     extension, e  returns the file extension
-     host, h      returns the host
+     host, h       Returns the host
-     scheme, s    returns the scheme
+     scheme, s     Returns the URL scheme
-     query, q     returns the query
+     query, q      Returns the query string
      help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help